voucherifyio/voucherify-openapi/docs/reference-docs/CUSTOMERS-Customer-Activity-Object.md

 | effect</br>`string` | <p>Defines how the credits are applied to the customer's order.</p> Available values: `APPLY_TO_ORDER`, `APPLY_TO_ITEMS` |

 ## Discount
-#### Contains information about discount.
 <p>Contains information about discount.</p>

-Any of:
+One of:

 [Amount](#amount), [Unit](#unit), [Unit Multiple](#unit-multiple), [Percent](#percent), [Fixed](#fixed)

-## Customer Object
+## Customer Object Required Object Type
-#### This is an object representing a customer with limited properties used in Event Tracking endpoints.
 | Attributes |  Description |
 |:-----|:--------|
 | id</br>`string` | <p>The unique ID of a customer that is assigned by Voucherify.</p> **Example:** <p>cust_CSnYd37MXmrbS19XCrghjBsv</p> |